-dancers from across North America compete to become the Champion of Champions.
+Experience the excitement of centuries of culture asdancers from across North America compete to become the Champion of Champions.

-Nations, Dancers, Singers
+Nations, Dancers, Singers, Drummers

 This event has become a major tourist attraction locally, nationally and internationally.
 This year promises to be just as spectacular as the last.